evelinesurbakti/Automated-Keywords-Extraction-of-Data-Analyst-Job-Descriptions-from-Indeed-using-NLP/Euclidean-vs-Cosine.md

 ![](./image/euc.gif)

-The meaning of area (in order):

-- All job summaries use *data* and *analyst* words
-- Experience is very important
-- The bigger cluster show the various terms to explain more about the job.
+I drew three red circles to form the clusters of terms.
+The first circle is where *data* and *analyst* terms are located, follows by the next circle where the terms of *experience* are situated.
+Last order red circle which the bigger cluster shows the various terms to explain more about the job.

 *this is based on the 25 November 2020 Dataset*